 Reflections from the Balsam Fir Harvest

-Gary, corporate staff and field distributors brave cold weather for rich oil.
+Gary, corporate staff, and field members brave cold weather for rich oil.

 While most spent Christmas break relaxing, Gary Young was busy organizing the recent balsam harvest near Bonners Ferry Idaho.